 - Power Walking is a form of walking that involves using a fast pace and exaggerated arm swing to increase the intensity of the workout.

 - Fell Walking is trekking in hilly or mountainous areas, such as the Mournes in Northern Ireland or Wicklow Mountains National Park.
-It involves walks on rough terrain, including steep hills and moors, and often requires navigation skills and a good level of physical fitness.
+It involves walks on rough terrain, including steep hills and moors, and often requires navigation skills and good physical fitness.
 Fell walking is popular for its scenic views, the challenge, and the opportunity to explore remote areas during the walks.

 - Rambling is a leisurely form of walking.
 The walks are typically for relaxation and social purposes on easier terrains such as country lanes, parkland, and canal towpath.